AdaCore/ada-spark-rfcs/features/rfc-oop-first-controlling.rst

    type Root is tagged null record with First_Controlling_Parameter;

-   function F (Self : Root; Param : Root'Fixed) return Root'Fixed;
+   function F (Self : Root; Param : Root) return Root
+     with Pinned => (Param, F'Result);

    type Child is new Root with null record;

    overriding
-   function F (Self : Child; Param : Root'Fixed) return Root'Fixed;
+   function F (Self : Child; Param : Root) return Root
+     with Pinned => (Param, F'Result);
-   --  Only the first parameter changes to Child when overriding; the 'Fixed --  parameter and result keep the Root'Fixed subtype.
+   --  Only the first parameter changes to Child when overriding; the pinned --  parameter and result keep the Root subtype.

 .. code-block:: ada